-We expect that cash on hand, operating cash flows and amounts available under our credit facilities will provide sufficient working capital to operate our business, meet foreseeable liquidity requirements (inclusive of debt service on our long-term debt) make expected capital expenditures including investments in fixed assets to build and/or expand existing facilities, and meet litigation costs that we expect to continue to incur for at least the next twelve months.
-Our primary long-term liquidity requirements beyond the next 12 months will be to service our debt, make capital expenditures, and fund suitable business acquisitions.
-As of December 31, 2023, there were no outstanding borrowings on the Revolving Credit Facility.
-We expect any excess cash provided by operations will be allocated to fund capital expenditures, potential acquisitions, or for other general corporate purposes.
+We expect that cash on hand, operating cash flows and amounts available under our credit facilities will provide sufficient working capital to operate our business, meet foreseeable liquidity requirements, inclusive of debt service on our long-term debt, and capital expenditures including investments in fixed assets to build and/or expand existing facilities.
+As of December 31, 2022, there was \$200.0 million outstanding borrowings on the Revolving Credit Facility.
 Our ability to meet future working capital, capital expenditure and debt service requirements will depend on our future financial performance, which will be affected by a range of macroeconomic, competitive and business factors, including interest rate changes and changes in our industry, many of which are outside of our control.
-As of December 31, 2023, our interest rate derivatives limit the cash flow exposure of our variable rate borrowings under the Term Loans.
-Refer to Note 21, "Financial Instruments and Financial Risk", "Derivative Instruments" for additional information regarding the interest rate caps used to manage economic risks associated with our variable rate borrowings.
+As of December 31, 2022, our interest rate caps limit our cash flow exposure related to LIBOR (or its successor) for the majority of the principal amount outstanding on our variable rate borrowings under the Term Loan.
+Refer to Note 21, "Financial Instruments and Financial Risk" under the heading "Derivative Instruments" for additional information regarding the interest rate caps used to manage economic risks associated with our variable rate borrowings.
 Refer to Item 7A., "Quantitative and Qualitative Disclosures About Market Risk" for additional information about changes in interest rate risk.